 ACF Working Group on Human Trafficking

 An ACF-wide working group on human trafficking was established by the Immediate Office of the Assistant Secretary in 2012 with the recognition that human trafficking is a cross-cutting issue that involves linkages and partnerships across multiple ACF offices.
+Please click here to see the points of contact for each Program Office or Region.
 The shared responsibility is reflected in the anti-trafficking action items in the 2014 ACF Strategic Plan.

 The ACF Working Group on Human Trafficking meets on a monthly basis and includes participation from: